Hockey at the 2018 PyeongChang Olympic Winter Games

 Team building without the NHL

-After months of speculation and players voicing their desires to play at another Olympic Games, the NHL released a statement on April 3, 2017 to tell the world it would not participate in the 2018 Olympic Games.
+After months of speculation and players voicing their desires to play at another Olympics, the NHL released a statement on April 3, 2017 to tell the world it would not participate in the 2018 Olympic Winter Games.

 Olympic fatigue by NHL owners, the inability for the league to profit from its participation at the Olympics due to IOC marketing restrictions, and the unsavory NHL season shutdown were cited as reasons for the NHL's wavering Olympic support.